-Getting the right insurance for your event can be difficult when there is insurance jargon everywhere you turn.
+Getting the right Public Liability Insurance for events can be difficult when there is insurance jargon everywhere you turn.
 Ensuring you’ve got the cover you need whilst also planning the event at the same time can be stressful and overwhelming at times.

-We’ve created a straightforward but comprehensive guide to cover everything you need to know, in a way that you can understand.
+We’ve created a straightforward but comprehensive guide to cover everything you need to know.

 So what does this mean?
 Well, a third party (member of the public) may take legal action if they are injured or experience damage to their property because of your business, event or service.
-Public liability insurance will cover the legal expenses and claim that occur with those unfortunate events.
+Public Liability Insurance will cover the legal expenses and claims that occur.